thamilthedal/thamilthedal/README.md

 I'm a PhD candidate working on the supercritical water flow and heat transfer studies under Prof. Sandip K Saha and Prof. Amit Agrawal at IIT Bombay.

-My works involves modelling non-linearity in supercritical heat transfer arising due to variation in properties in buoyant-driven channel flows.
+My works involves modelling non-equilibrium in supercritical heat transfer arising due to variation in properties in buoyant-driven channel flows.